 Morning: Shoreditch

-Take the Overground or Tube to Shoreditch High Street.
-Start at Beigel Bake on Brick Lane (salt beef bagel, cash only, 24 hours — this is an institution).
-Walk north through Brick Lane, then west through the Shoreditch street art (the alleyways around Redchurch Street and Curtain Road have the best of it).
-Coffee at Nude Espresso or Shoreditch Grind.
+Start at Beigel Bake on Brick Lane (salt beef bagel, cash only, 24 hours).
+Walk north through Brick Lane, then west through Shoreditch street art.

 Afternoon: Greenwich

-Take the DLR from Bank or Shadwell to Cutty Sark station, or take the Thames Clipper from Tower Pier for a river journey.
-Greenwich is a half-day destination: the Cutty Sark clipper ship is genuinely impressive, the Royal Naval College (free) is Wren at his most spectacular, and the climb up to the Royal Observatory gives you the best panoramic view of London from a distance.
-Stand on the Prime Meridian.
-Take the photo.
+Take the DLR from Bank to Cutty Sark station, or take the Thames Clipper.
+Greenwich is a half-day destination: the Cutty Sark, the Royal Naval College (free), and the Royal Observatory.

 Evening: Back to Central London

-Take the Thames Clipper back to Westminster for the best approach to the city — arriving by river at dusk with the Houses of Parliament lit up ahead of you is London at its most theatrical.
-Have a drink at the Rooftop Bar at OXO Tower on the South Bank (the view of St Paul's is worth the price of a cocktail), then dinner wherever looks right.
+Take the Thames Clipper back to Westminster.
+Have a drink at the Rooftop Bar at OXO Tower on the South Bank - the view of St Paul's is worth the price of a cocktail.

 Getting Around